-David Froom’s music has been performed extensively throughout the United States by major orchestras, ensembles, and soloists, including, among many others, the Louisville, Seattle, Utah, League/ISCM, and Chesapeake Symphony Orchestras, The United States Marine and Navy Bands, the Chamber Music Society of Lincoln Center, the 21st Century Consort, Boston Musica Viva, the New York New Music Ensemble, the Haydn Trio Eisenstadt, and the Aurelia Saxophone Quartet.
-His music has been heard in performance in England, France, Germany, Austria, Italy, Holland, Cyprus, China, New Zealand, and Australia.
-His music is available on CD on the Bridge, Navona, New Dimensions, Naxos, Arabesque, Capriccio, Centaur, Sonora, Crystal, Opus 3, and Altissimo labels, and is published by the American Composers Alliance.
+David Froom’s music has been performed extensively throughout the United States by major orchestras, ensembles and soloists including, among many others, the Louisville, Seattle, Utah, League/ISCM and Chesapeake Symphony Orchestras, The United States Marine and Navy Bands, the Chamber Music Society of Lincoln Center, the 21st Century Consort, Boston Musica Viva, the New York New Music Ensemble, the Haydn Trio Eisenstadt and the Aurelia Saxophone Quartet.
+His music has been heard in performance in England, France, Germany, Austria, Italy, Holland, Cyprus, China, New Zealand, Australia and Ukraine.
+Froom's music is available on CD on the Bridge, Navona, New Dimensions, Naxos, Arabesque, Capriccio, Centaur, Sonora, Crystal, Opus 3 and Altissimo labels, and is published by the American Composers Alliance.